stephenbradshaw/stephenbradshaw.github.io/_posts/2025-05-07-azure-service-C2-forwarding.markdown

 With this basic infrastructure available to forward to, the Function App can be created.

-# Create the Azure Function App
+# Manual creation of the Azure Function App

 The Function App and associated resources needed for the POC can be created using the Azure Portal [here](https://portal.azure.com/#browse/Microsoft.Web%2Fsites/kind/functionapp)